gufett0/verbeth-sdk/README.md

 End-to-end encrypted messaging over Ethereum logs, using the blockchain as the only transport layer.
 Uses `tweetnacl.box` to encrypt/decrypt messages with ephemeral keys and optional sender identity.
 Ensures forward secrecy and compatibility with smart accounts.

-## How It Works: Alice & Bob (Handshake Flow)
+## How It Works: Alice & Bob (High-level Flow)

-👩‍💻 Alice wants to initiate a secure chat with Bob 👨‍💻 using only the blockchain.
+Alice wants to initiate a secure chat with Bob using only the blockchain.

 1. Alice generates a new **ephemeral keypair**.
 2. She emits a `Handshake` event: